pledra/odoo-product-configurator/doc/technical/concept.rst

 product.template model
 **********************

 The product.template object has a boolean field 'config_ok' that is used to determine if it is a regular template product or a configurable one.
-This is the marker that activates all the related functionality, without it behavior of the model remains completely unchanged.
+This is the marker that activates all the related functionality, without it behavior of the original model remains completely unchanged.

 Once this is checked the product.template: